GiovaLomba/defaultsjs/README.md

   <input id="passid" type="text" size="33" />
 ```

-Now, near the end of your HTML page source, inside a couple of `<script>` tags you set the default texts you want be shown as content inside your input components.
-It's easy, check it out:
+Now, near the end of your HTML page source code, inside a couple of `<script>` tags, you set the default texts you want be shown as content inside your input components.
+It's easy... check it out:

 ```javascript